iainelder/aws-stack-set-snapshot/README.md

 * Duration of last operation
 * Numer of operations per day (SERVICE_MANAGED stack sets operate automatically)

 The SERVICE_MANAGED permission model is not supported in delegated administrator accounts.
+The tool is hard-coded to use the SELF permission model, so it currently works only in the organization management account.

 Transform the JSON into a dimensional model with these dimensions (not exhaustive):